 I ate one of the Spinach and Bacon Stuffed Mushrooms as soon as it came out of the oven, and knew I had hit the jackpot.
 The salty bacon and parmesan pair beautifully with the savory spinach and mushrooms.
 Roasted garlic adds a subtle depth of flavor.
 If you use fresh garlic, cook it with the spinach to eliminate some of the harsh bite.
 I finished the mushrooms with toasted pine nuts, to add a light crunch.

 Spinach and Bacon Stuffed Mushrooms are so delicious.
 These hearty little bites are a perfect addition to any party spread.
-You’ll want to make a lot, because your friends will devour them.

 - 12 ea white button mushrooms, with stems